Active View Selection with Perturbed Gaussian Ensemble for Tomographic Reconstruction: Introduction

 While crucial, active view selection for X-ray Gaussian Splatting remains largely unexplored.
 Existing view selection strategies~\cite{activenerf,fisherrf} are predominantly designed for natural-light scenes, relying heavily on surface occlusions and view-dependent specularities to estimate uncertainty or information gain.
 In stark contrast, X-ray imaging operates on the Beer-Lambert law~\cite{kak2001principles}, where the projection is a purely linear integral of the continuous density field along the ray path, without any occlusion.
 Furthermore, X-ray attenuation is inherently isotropic, meaning the constituent Gaussian primitives have no spherical harmonic (SH) parameters.
 Consequently, methods that depend on view-dependent color gradients and assume sparse, occlusion-bounded ray interactions fail to accurately capture the volumetric ambiguity in CT.
 As a result, these methods struggle to distinguish between the stretched artifacts and true high-density structures, often yielding redundant view selections that fail to provide the orthogonal constraints necessary to eliminate such artifacts.

-In this study, we present \emph{Perturbed Gaussian Ensemble}, a novel active view selection framework for progressive reconstruction tailored specifically to X-ray Gaussian Splatting.
+In this study, we present \emph{Perturbed Gaussian Ensemble},\footnote[1]{Project page: \href{https://perturbed-gaussian-ensemble.cvmlgroup.web.illinois.edu/}{\texttt{perturbed-gaussian-ensemble.cvmlgroup.web.illinois.edu}}} a novel active view selection framework for progressive reconstruction specifically tailored to X-ray Gaussian Splatting and designed for flexible C-arm CT systems.
 Our core intuition is that under sparse-view constraints, geometric ambiguities typically manifest as fragile structures, such as uncertain boundaries and needle-like artifacts, whose projections vary dramatically when observed from informative, previously unseen angles.
 A valid next best view is the one that maximizes the exposure of this underlying structural instability.

 To operationalize this insight, we utilize low-density Gaussian primitives as a proxy for uncertainty-prone regions, as they typically correspond to under-constrained boundaries, background noise, or degenerated artifact tails.
 By applying stochastic perturbations to the densities of these specific primitives, we construct an ensemble of plausible Gaussian density fields.
 For each candidate viewpoint, we render predictions across this ensemble and quantify their structural disagreement using the variance of the Structural Similarity Index Measure (SSIM)~\cite{ssim}.
 A high structural variance indicates that minor perturbations in uncertain regions provoke substantial structural discrepancies in that specific projection, marking the viewpoint as highly informative for resolving existing ambiguities.
 We therefore select the viewpoint that maximizes this structural variance as the optimal next best view.